By the end of this chapter, you will be able to

 You can only be truly present, truly yourself, if your words and actions are aligned with your current values.
 Being clear with what these values are can help you achieve presence.
 The values you prioritize today may not be the ones you prioritize as you progress in age and in your career and family life.
 For example, you may prioritize adventure and friendship now but, because of life events, you may prioritize community and family in five years.
 Working in alignment with your values, even as they change, is important for personal and professional success.

-Work through Steps 1-3 of the Core Values Clarification Exercise adapted from the University of Wisconsin-Madison.
-Share your list of eight core values with your peers to identify shared values and interesting differences.
+Work through the Core Values Exercise adapted from the University of Wisconsin-Madison.
+Share your list of core values with your peers to identify shared values and interesting differences.
 Spend a few minutes discussing how you developed these personal values.
 What experiences or environments contributed to the strength of these values for you?

 Navigating the gap between your values and the values of others requires awareness and sensitivity.
 Firstly, we need to be aware that our personal identities are influenced by our social identities.

 As humans, we are driven to seek connections and establish our place in society.
-If you are a first-year Commerce student at Dalhousie University, your social identity may be defined by your year in school, degree program, and university.
-Your membership in these groups may lead you to align yourself with other first-year students in the residence hall, to take pride in and ownership of the Management Building, and to wear black and gold as you cheer for the Tigers at sports events and celebrate at a particular pub.
+If you are a first-year business student, your social identity may be defined by your year in school, degree program, residence, and university.
+Your membership in these groups may lead you to align yourself with other first-year students in the residence hall, to take pride in and ownership of the Management Building, and to wear school colours at sports events and then celebrate at a particular pub.
 Your social affiliations define both who you are and who you are not.
-You may think of your status as a Dal Commerce student as better than that of an Arts and Sciences student or better than that of a student who attends the university down the road.
-The distinction between you and the student at a neighboring university is arbitrary yet can prompt strong emotions of pride and competitiveness.
+You may think of your status as a Commerce student as better than that of an Arts and Sciences student or better than that of a student who attends the university down the road.
+The distinction between you and the student at a neighbouring university is arbitrary yet can prompt strong emotions of pride and competitiveness.

 In addition to identifying with your year, program, and university, you may belong to other groups (either by choice or by birth) based on your hometown, preferred hockey team, native language, religious preferences, racial identity, gender, or sexual orientation.